The Colourful History of Braeside Country Inn

 Your Hosts - Linda and Mulat

-We are now your hosts at the Braeside Country Inn.
-With some time to explore in 2017, we found ourselves in beautiful Nova Scotia and then in beautiful Pictou Town.
+We are pleased to be your hosts at the Braeside Country Inn.
+With some time to explore in 2017, we found ourselves in wondrous Nova Scotia and then in beautiful Pictou.
 We decided it would be a good choice to move here from Ottawa / Gatineau in 2017.

-When we arrived here, we fell in love with a community that is vibrant and friendly.
-There is so much to see and do in this community and we have been welcomed from the moment we arrived.
+Upon arrival, we immediately fell in love with a vibrant and friendly community.
+There is so much to see and do in this region, and we have been welcomed from the very beginning.

-On April 28, 2017, we became the owners of the Braeside Inn.
-We quickly discovered that it has its own character and historical significance which is deeply entwined with that of the town.
+In April of 2017, we became the proud new owners of Braeside Inn, and we quickly discovered that it has its own special character and historical significance deeply entwined with that of the town of Pictou.

 Linda has published books about her life and business in Canada